ShireenMohammedShoab/currency_exchange_and_discount_calculation/README.md

 Run Project via Command Line:
 ====================================
 	1. GO to the directory of project where pom.xml exists in windows
-	2. mvn clean install
+	2. mvn clean install OR  mvn spring-boot:run
-	3. mvn spring-boot:run

 NOTE:
   1. Change isGrocery as "true" to test use case "The percentage-based discounts do not apply to groceries."